biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Principal Coordinate Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clicking on the "pcoa" (Principal Coordinate Analysis) artifact will open an interactive visualization of the similarity among your samples.
+Clicking on the "Ordination results (ordination_results)" (Principal Coordinate Analysis) artifact will open an interactive visualization of the similarity among your samples.
 Generally speaking, the more similar the samples, the closer the are likely to be in the PCoA ordination.
 The Emperor visualization program offers a very useful way to explore how patterns of similarity in your data associate with different metadata categories.

 Once the Emperor visualization program loads, the PCoA result will look like: